vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 ## IFR Departures

-IFR traffic departing via NESTA shall be handed off to NAK either crossing NESTA or passing `A095`.
+IFR traffic departing via NESTA shall be handed off to KAI either crossing NESTA or passing `A095`.
 Other IFR departures may be handed off to NAK or KAI (dependent on direction) at either their transition waypoint or passing `A095`.
 With coordination, aircraft may be handed off early passing `A070`.

 Many of the Nelson SIDs contain various altitude restrictions to prevent departures from conflicting with any arriving aircraft.
 If there is no reported traffic, these restrictions may be cancelled.